Lexington, Kentucky

 Comfort Inn, Days Inn, EconoLodge and LaQuinta Inn and Suites

-Places to Eat in Lexington
+Places to Eat in Lexington, Kentucky

 Again, because Lexington is a fairly large city, you can find just about every type of restaurant, from major chains to small regional and independent properties.
 We will limit our choices here to lodging directly off Interstate 75.